-Recognised financial Note Accounting policies Terms and conditions instruments Listed Financial Assets are recognised as income when received and changes in Shares in corporations are listed on Australian and International Stock Exchanges.
+Recognised financial instruments Note Accounting policies Terms and conditions Listed Financial Assets are recognised as income when received and changes in fair value are recognised in the Income Statement under Shares in corporations are listed on Australian and International Stock Exchanges.
 Dividends are dependent on resolutions of the Directors of the corporations concerned.